The four-step competitor analysis

 - What sort of after-service support do they provide, and how do they provide it?

-3. Compare to see how you match up
+3. Compare and see how you match up

 Compare and contrast your competitor's business product and/or service with your own to understand where you're both positioned within the market.
 A comparative analysis will provide valuable insights for your strategic plan – and signal how much of a threat your competitors are likely to be.